Chocolate Almond Butter Recipe

 How to store Homemade Dark Chocolate Almond Butter:

-For safe measure and due to the fact that homemade nut butters don’t contain preservatives like store-bought, you should store your nut butter in the refrigerator, after the first day of eating from it.
-(I’ve kept mine on the counter for several days, but can’t recommend that to you.)
-Keep in mind that you might need to give it a big stir before using it straight from the refrigerator, but the taste will still be amazing.
+Since homemade nut butters don’t contain preservatives like store-bought, you should store your nut butter in the refrigerator after the first day of enjoying it.
+(While I’ve kept mine on the counter for several days, I can’t recommend that to you.)
+If your almond butter hardens in the refrigerator, let it sit out at room temperature or stir in a bit of coconut oil.

 Enjoy it with a spoon, and all of the ways!

-Side shot of my hand dipping a graham cracker into a mason jar full of homemade chocolate almond butter.
+A hand holding a graham cracker after dipping into a jar of creamy almond butter.

 xoxo ~Sue

-Homemade Dark Chocolate Almond Butter combines roasted almonds with dark chocolate chips, cocoa powder, and vanilla.
-A healthier chocolate spread that’s perfect on toast, graham crackers, as an apple dipper, or eaten by the spoonful!
+Chocolate Almond Butter Recipe combines roasted almonds, dark chocolate, cocoa powder, and a sprinkle of salt.
+A healthier chocolate spread that's perfect for drizzling over fruit, spreading on toast or graham crackers, or enjoying by the spoonful!

 5 from 4 votes